Are you accredited?

 Forest School / Homeschool Enrichment (Ages 6–16)

 Our Forest School operates under Minn.
-Stat. §120A.22 & §120A.24 as a homeschool enrichment and instructional partnership for school-age learners.
+Stat. §120A.22 & §120A.24 as a homeschool tutorial center and instructional partnership for school-age learners.

 We are currently seeking accreditation through the Forest School Teacher Institute (FSTI) to align our curriculum, outdoor teaching practices, and educator training with nationally recognized forest-school standards.